Librarika/manual/docs/libraries.md

 	![Library preference form](img/library-preference-sso.png)

 	* If you enable the `Enable SSO` then your members & users can login to your library using SAML2.
 	* The `ACS URL` & `ACS Entity Id` fields are provided by Librarika.
 You need to copy and paste these URL into the SP Configuration section of your SAML provider.
-The work `raynux` will be replaced with your library `subdomain`.
-	* From the `SAML Provider` list you need to choose your SAML provider then provide the `IdP Entity` `IdP SSO Service URL` & `IdP x509cert` accordingly.
-You will get the `IdP Entity` `IdP SSO Service URL` & `IdP x509cert` from the `METADATA` of your SAML provider.
+	* From the `SAML Provider` list you need to choose your SAML provider then provide the `IdP Entity`, `IdP SSO Service URL` & `IdP x509cert` accordingly.
+You will get these values from the `METADATA` of your SAML provider.

+	For detailed setup instructions, supported providers, and troubleshooting, see the [SSO / SAML Integration](sso-saml.md) page.

 * If you click on the `Appearance` tab then it will be dispalyed as below.